- Administration and Distribution of Tax Revenues

-The Auditor is the Sealer of Weights and Measures for the entire County, thus protecting the general public from the possible loss that may occur from faulty measuring devices, such as scales.
-Method of enforcement is to perform "spot checks" on pre-packaged items to test the accuracy of the weight of the contents.
+The Auditor is the Sealer of Weights and Measures for the entire County, thus protecting the general public from the possible loss that may occur from faulty measuring devices such as scales.
+The method of enforcement is to perform "spot checks" on pre-packaged items to test the accuracy of the weight of the contents.
 Also, all scales and gasoline pumps are inspected on a regular basis.
-He is charged with the responsibility of insuring that all State laws relating to Weights and Measures are strictly enforced.
+The Auditor is charged with the responsibility of insuring that all State laws relating to weights and measures are strictly enforced.

 The Auditor's Office is the focal point in the County for issuance of licenses for dogs, kennels, vendors and cigarettes.